formers/former/README.md

 ```

 When creating checkables via the checkboxes/radios() method, by default for each checkable name attribute it will use the original name you specified and append it a number (here in our exemple it would be `<input type="checkbox" name="checkme_2">`).
-It also repopulates it, meaning a checked input will stayed checked on submit.
+It also repopulates it, meaning a checked input will stay checked on submit.

 ----------